Back to Archive

 The Results

 8M concurrent YouTube viewers (a world record at the time).
 130+ countries broadcast it live.
 50M+ social posts. $500M+ in estimated earned media.
-Red Bull's revenue grew from $4.9B to $5.9B the following year.
+Red Bull's revenue grew from $4.9B to $5.9B the following year — a gain that dwarfs the entire campaign cost.

 Steal This Idea

 You don't need space.
-You need a demonstration.
-What's the physical manifestation of your brand's core promise?
+You need a demonstration with a genuine outcome.
+What's the physical manifestation of your brand's core promise — and can you make the result uncertain enough that people watch live?
 A bookstore that builds the world's largest reading nook?
-A running shoe brand that paces a marathoner across the Sahara?
-Make the metaphor real and film it.
+A running shoe brand that paces a runner across the Sahara with no crew support?
+Make the metaphor real, make the stakes real, and film it.

 Campaign Details